 Each county and each court in Ohio has its own way of handling divorce cases.
 Individual judges will also vary.

-There are three categories of divorce and yours will probably fall into one of these categories:
+There are three categories of divorce, and yours will probably fall into one of these categories:

 - Uncontested Divorce – Easier and shorter period of time because both parties have agreed to the divorce.
 Courts usually move these cases more quickly.

 Choose an attorney that is familiar with all the aspects of divorce and various courts and judges in your county.
 Your attorney will advise you of the best choice for you in the process.
-The law firm of Slater & Zurz have experienced Divorce and Family Law attorneys that are familiar with all aspects of your particular case.
+The law firm of Slater & Zurz has experienced Divorce and Family Law attorneys that are familiar with all aspects of your particular case.
 They will discuss the fees for their services during a free consultation based on your needs.
 You will be kept apprised during the entire process of all developments in your case.